Hiro420/FbsDumper/README.md

 # FbsDumper
-A tool to recover flatbuffers definitions from game assemblies
+A tool to recover flatbuffers definitions from game assemblies.
+It's exactly the same as [https://github.com/Hiro420/FbsDumper](my old FBS dumper), except it relies on asm instructions parsing.

 - TODO: default values